claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-1/b2bi-lab-day-1.md

 # Containerized Sterling B2Bi Lab - Day 1

+## **0. Gain access to the PoC Environment**

-## Connecting to the Bastion server
+### Connect to the Bastion server
--Open the command line interface on your machine.
-Make sure to open 2 tabs.
+0.1.
+Open the command line interface on your machine *(Note - Make sure to open 2 tabs)*.

--Connect to the Bastion Server using the 'Bastion SSH connection' command provided and enter your password using the 'Bastion password' provided for both tabs.
+0.2.
+Connect to the Bastion Server using the 'Bastion SSH connection' command provided and enter your password using the 'Bastion password' provided for both tabs.

-## Building Images with Podman
+## **1. Podman Demo: Build images with Podman**

+1.1.
 Install NPM (Node Package Manager)

     sudo yum install epel-release
     sudo yum install npm

+1.2.
 Clone The Hello World repo

     git clone https://github.com/andrewgmcritchie/learning-containers.git
     cd learning-containers

+1.3.
 Verify the application runs localy

     node hello.js

+1.4.
 Open the 2nd tab and verify your app is running locally

     curl localhost:8888

-Return to the previous tab and stop the server with crtl + C or command + C
+1.5.
+Return to the previous tab and stop the server with <crtl + C> or <command + C>

+1.6.
 Build the image with Podman

     podman build -t hello-world .

+1.7.
 Verifiy image was built

     podman images

+1.8.
 Run a container of our image

     podman run -p 8888:8888 hello-world

+1.9.
 Open the 2nd tab and verify we are now running our container

     podman container list

+1.10.
 Verify our application is running correctly in the container

     curl 0.0.0.0:8888

+1.11.
 Stop the container

     podman container stop <container-id>

-## OpenShift: Deployments, Pods, Applications
+## **2. OpenShift Demo: Deployments, Pods, and Applications**

 ### Log into OpenShift
--Follow the OpenShift console link provided
+2.1.
+Follow the OpenShift console link provided

--Select Log in with kube:admin
+2.2.
+Select Log in with kube:admin

--Use the OpenShift credentials provided
+2.3.
+Use the OpenShift credentials provided

 ### Log into OpenShift through the Bastion Server
--In the OpenShift console click on kube:admin in the top right corner -Click on copy log in command
+2.4.
+In the OpenShift console click on "kube:admin" in the top right corner

--Click on display token
+2.5.
+Click on "copy log in command"

+2.6.
+Click on "display token"

--Copy Log in in with this token and paste it in the Bastion CLI
+2.7.
+Copy "Log in in with this token" and paste it in the Bastion CLI

 ### Deploy Application in OpenShift

+2.8.
 Create a new project in OpenShift

     oc new-project hello-world

+2.9.
 Create an application using the quay image repository

     oc new-app quay.io/andrewmcritchie_ibm/helloworld --name=hello-world

+2.10.
 Verify we created a pod

     oc get pods

+2.11.
 Verify we created a service

     oc get service

+2.12.
 Create a route to our service

     oc create route edge --service=hello-world

+2.13.
 Verify and get the newly created route

     oc get route

-Open the OpenShift console to and verify the create pod, service and route in the project we created.
+2.14.
+Open the OpenShift console to and verify the create pod, service and route in the project we created

-## Install dependencies
+### Install dependencies

+2.15.
 Install Helm

     curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3
     chmod 700 get_helm.sh
     ./get_helm.sh

+2.16.
 Install Ansible, python3-pip, java(keytool)

     sudo yum -y install epel-release
     sudo yum -y update